Nonlinear relations of viscous stress and strain rate in nonlinear Viscoelasticity: Introduction

 For a thorough discussion of the latter principle in the context of elastic and viscous stresses, we refer to {\sc Antman} \cite{Antmann04Nonlinear,Antmann98Physically}. $P$ corresponds to a second-order regularizing term, and a precise definition of the corresponding stress tensor is provided in \eqref{definitiondivergencesecondorder} below.

+\REV We start by giving an overview of the existence theory for the underlying equations without the second gradient.
+Given initial data appropriately close to a smooth equilibrium, existence of weak solutions was proven by {\textsc{Potier-Ferry}} in \cite{potier-ferry-1,potier-ferry-2}.
+At present, there is no existence theory for \emph{frame-indifferent} viscous stresses at large strains since this condition leads to the loss of monotonicity in the strain rate, see e.g.\ \cite[Appendix~B]{demoulini} and \cite[Section~4(b)]{sengul2}.
+Nevertheless, under different monotonicity assumptions significant progress has been made in the first quarter of this century \cite{demoulini,Lewick,Tvedt}.
+Moreover, we highlight that the Poynting–Thomson model, which extends viscoelasticity beyond the Kelvin-Voigt rheology by including both Maxwell and Kelvin-Voigt elements, has been studied, proving the existence of energetic solutions \cite{Poynting}. \END

-To date, existence results of weak solutions can only be guaranteed in the presence of such a term, which is a concept going back to {\sc Toupin} \cite{Toupin62, Toupin64}.
+To date, existence results of weak solutions can only be guaranteed \REV for second-grade materials, \END which is a concept going back to {\sc Toupin} \cite{Toupin62, Toupin64}.
 In general, this principle indeed proved to be useful in mathematical continuum mechanics, see e.g.~\cite{BallCurrieOlver81Null, Batra76Thermodynamics, HealeyKroemer:09, MielkeRoubicek16Rateindependent, Podio02Contact}.
-If $R$ is quadratic in $\dot F$, i.e., viscous stress tensor and strain rate are related \emph{linearly}, existence of weak solutions to \eqref{eq:viscoel-nonsimple} has been shown in \cite{RBMFMK, positivity24, MielkeRoubicek}, even by including an additional coupling with a nonlinear heat equation.
-This approach has been extended in various directions over the last years, including models allowing for self-contact \cite{gravina, Kroemer}, a nontrivial coupling with a diffusion equation \cite{liero} and a Cahn-Hillard equation \cite{Leonie}, inertial effects \cite{thermoelasto,Schwarzacher}, homogenization \cite{gahn}, or applications to fluid-structure interactions \cite{Schwarzacher}.
+If $R$ is quadratic in $\dot F$, i.e., viscous stress tensor and strain rate are related \emph{linearly}, existence of weak solutions to \eqref{eq:viscoel-nonsimple} has been shown in \cite{RBMFMK, positivity24, MielkeRoubicek}, including an additional coupling with a nonlinear heat equation \REV in connection with the laws of thermodynamics. \END This approach has been extended in various directions over the last years, including models allowing for self-contact \cite{gravina, Kroemer}, a nontrivial coupling with a diffusion equation \cite{liero} and a Cahn-Hillard equation \cite{Leonie}, inertial effects \cite{thermoelasto,Schwarzacher}, homogenization \cite{gahn}, or applications to fluid-structure interactions \cite{Schwarzacher}.
 For the derivation of effective theories for (thin) materials, we refer to \cite{RBMFMK,positivity24,RBMFLM,MFMK,MFMKDimension,MFLMDimension2D1D,MFLMDimension3D1D,Oosterhout}.
 While the aforementioned results are formulated using the Lagrangian approach, several recent works employ the alternative Eulerian perspective instead, see \cite{Roubicek23Eulerian,Roubicek23Eulerian2,Roubicek23Eulerian3,Roubicek23Eulerian4}.
 Eventually, a comprehensive overview of the model itself and further related results can be found in \cite{sengul}.

 While previous existence theories rely on a linear relation between viscous stress and strain rate, to the best of our knowledge, existence has not been proved in the nonquadratic case, except for a result neglecting frame-indifference \cite{Bulicek}.
 The simplest choice for such a potential is $R(x,F,\dot F) = {\tilde{p}}^{-1}\vert \dot F^T F + F^T \dot F\vert^{\tilde{p}} $ for some $\tilde{p} \neq 2$, leading to the viscous stress tensor